jlouis/dht/Proto.md

 In a large setting, this partially addresses the availability of the DHT.
 An adversary in the middle, Mallory, can't inject packets into our DHT which it then tries to handle.
 Also, unless you have `S`, you can't communicate with the DHT.
 Note that this doesn't provide confidentiality of packet messages.

-## DEP002: NACL encrypted messages
+## DEP003: NACL encrypted messages

-TODO—NACL encrypted exchanges with shared secrets.
+TODO—NaCl encrypted exchanges with shared secrets.

 # Error Codes and their messages